-Replace a Western Digital MyBook Studio Hard Disk DrivePublished at December 31, 2013.
+Replace a Western Digital MyBook Studio Hard Disk DrivePublished on December 31, 2013.

 I had some problems trying to disassemble and replace a Western Digital My Book Studio external hard disk drive.